wnyao/CP3406-Mobile-Computing/README.md

 5. Locate to the repository that were pulled out
 5. Run on an emulator with correct Sdk version

-**Note**
+**Caveats**
-- I don't recommend to checkout directly using the Web URL on Android studio.
+- I don't recommend you to checkout directly using the Web URL on Android studio.
-- Beware on Gradle dependencies at builld.gradle, some of them might be outdated and required new version.
+- Beware on Gradle dependencies at `builld.gradle`, some of them might be outdated and required new version.
-- Project modules for [**Weekly Challenges**](#weekly-challenges:) serve merely as coding playground with implementing features listed on this [gudelines](https://github.com/wnyao/cp3406_mobile_computing/blob/master/weekly_challenges_guideline.md).
-Only project modules from [**Personal Project**](#personal-project:) are complete application.
+- Project modules for [**Weekly Challenges**](#weekly-challenges:) serve merely as coding playground with the simple implementing features listed on the [gudelines](https://github.com/wnyao/cp3406_mobile_computing/blob/master/weekly_challenges_guideline.md).
+Only project modules from [**Course Assignments**](#course-assignments:) are considered complete application.

 ---